 Work Based Learning activities include internships, job shadows, mentorships, career exploration, workshops, and more.
 By participating in these activities, students acquire skills and knowledge that prepare them for a career.

-CVEP's Pathways to Success (PTS) program serves as a mechanism to link the various scholarship-giving organizations and student support systems in the Coachella Valley for the benefit of scholarship recipients.
-Through its Pathways to Success Matching Scholarship program, CVEP provides matching scholarship funds to local non-profits in an effort to increase college access and completion for low-income students by aligning and leveraging local resources for greater collective impact.
-Since 2009, CVEP and its partners have awarded over $7 million in scholarships to over 1,550 Coachella Valley students pursuing a higher education.
+OFCV's scholarship program serves as a mechanism to link the various scholarship-giving organizations and student support systems in the Coachella Valley for the benefit of scholarship recipients.
+Through its Matching Scholarship program, OFCV provides matching scholarship funds to local non-profits in an effort to increase college access and completion for low-income students by aligning and leveraging local resources for greater collective impact.
+Since 2009, OFCV and its partners have awarded over $11.5 million in scholarships to more than 1,700 Coachella Valley students pursuing a higher education.

-Each year, the PTS program matches scholarship awards one-to-one up to the set award amounts for students attending community college ($2500 per year) or a four year university ($5000 per year).
+Each year, the OFCV program matches scholarship awards one-to-one up to the set award amounts for students attending community college ($2,500 per year) or a four-year university ($5,000 per year).
 These Matching Partners agree to provide a 20% cash and/or in-kind contribution (calculated from the total Partner matching funds requested) toward the operational support of the program to assist in the management of the scholarship program and delivery of student services for scholarship recipients.